espruino/BangleApps/README.md

 * Try the **development version** at [github.io](https://espruino.github.io/BangleApps/)

-**All software (including apps) in this repository is MIT Licensed - see [LICENSE](LICENSE)** By submitting code to this repository you confirm that you are happy with it being MIT licensed.
+**All software (including apps) in this repository is MIT Licensed - see [LICENSE](LICENSE)** By submitting code to this repository you confirm that you are happy with it being MIT licensed, and that it is not licensed in another way that would make this impossible.

 ## How does it work?